reown-com/appkit/.changeset/thirty-pumpkins-tickle.md

 Fixed an issue where the `pendingTransactions` event was being emitted infinitely in wagmi adapter.

-Additionally another parameter was added to wagmi adapter called `pendingTransactionFilter`.
+Additionally another option was added to wagmi adapter called `pendingTransactionFilter`.

 **Example usage**